 How can I return home after surgery?

-If you are travelling long distance an Ambulance, Train or Flight is preferred depending on your affordability and distance.
+- If you are travelling for a long distance, an Ambulance, Train or Flight is preferred depending on your affordability and distance.

 When can I drive after surgery?